 2017 Nebraska Synod Assembly: Grace to Us, Grace Through Us

-This year's presenters will be:
+This year's presenters were:

 Dr. Anthony Bateza, the Assembly's keynote speaker, is a specialist in Martin Luther and Christian ethics and is currently on faculty at St. Olaf College.
 Dr. Bateza's research examines Luther's understanding of human agency and his relationship with virtue tradition.
 His other scholarly interests include the broader Augustinian tradition, the impact of Luther's thought on 19th century philosophy, and questions of race, identity and social justice.